Microstock Diaries

 Background

-Entered the scene in late 2004, BigStockPhoto experienced impressive growth up until the end of 2006.
+Entering the microstock market in late 2004, BigStockPhoto experienced impressive growth up until the end of 2006.
 Since then, it’s tapered off, according to the Alexa charts.
 The agency was started by husband and wife team Tim & Dawn Donahue.
-Tim is CEO and Dawn goes by Co-Founder.
+Tim is CEO and Dawn goes by the title of Co-Founder.

 Web Address www.bigstockphoto.com